sthenic/vls/README.md

 ## Configuration

-The language server is configured by using a [TOML](https://github.com/toml-lang/toml) file.
-When a text document is opened and passed to the language server with the `textDocument/didOpen` request, the server looks for a configuration file.
-The search walks from the directory of the input text file up to the root directory looking for one of the following files (listed in the order of precedence):
+The language server is configured with a [TOML](https://github.com/toml-lang/toml) file.
+When a text document is opened and passed to the language server with the `textDocument/didOpen` request, before parsing its contents, the server looks for a configuration file.
+The search process walks from the directory of the input  file up to the root directory looking for one of the following files (listed in the order of precedence):

 1. `.vls.toml`
 2. `vls.toml`